celer-network/sgn-networks/docs/delegator.md

 ## Delegate stake

 1. Approve CELR to the DPoS contract through the **`Approve CELR`** button at the lower-left corner.
-The value should be no less than the total CELR amount you plan to delegate to the validators.
-The allowance amount will be updated at the upper-left corner after the transaction is confirmed.
+The value should be no less than the total amount you plan to delegate to the validators.
+The ERC20 allowance is updated at the upper-left corner.

 2. Once clicked into a validator, you can see an **`Actions`** button at the upper-right corner.
 Delegate through **`Actions -> Delegate`**.
 The minimal staking amount per operation is 1 CELR.

 ## Withdraw stake

-1. Input the amount of stake to withdraw through **`Actions -> Initialize Withdraw`** within a validator page.
+1. Within a validator page, input the amount to withdraw through **`Actions -> Initialize Withdraw`**.
 The minimal withdrawal amount per operation is 1 CELR.

 2. Confirm your withdrawal through **`Actions -> Confirm Withdraw`** after the mainchain `slashTimeout` (currently 100 ETH block, approximately 30 minutes)